feltus/CATALYST_HACK_2026-01/README.md

 3. Run some test prompts.

 ## Hackathon Charge
+You have two choices:

+1. Design and test an experimental workflow to test a biological hypothesis using the bioLLM system.
+2. Develop a tool for bioLLM to access.

-Design an experimental workflow to test the OpenAI LLM and bioLLM agent ability to generate useful results from existing tools.
+In concert, you will test the OpenAI LLM and bioLLM agent ability to generate useful biological results from existing tools.
 Gaps will be documented and submitted as issues at https://git.rcd.clemson.edu/biollms/biocodex.

+## Issue Framework
+Description of the task and problem
+What LLM model did you use?
+What was your prompt
+Paste errors or description of incorrect results.
+(optional) Performance metrics

-## Tools
+## Available Tools
+Genomics.py --- biomni
+DNAbert2  foundation model
 Zach's Pipeline (TBD)
-Genomics.py --- biomni
+#(Docking) --- biomni
-DNAbert
-(Docking) --- biomni
+#Genomics.py --- biomni
 Build your own tool!

-## Issue Framework:
-Description of the task and problem
-LLM model
-Your prompt
-Error logs
-(optional) Performance metrics

 ## Rewards
 (1) Early access to Palmetto2 LLM infrastructure.